scottvr/ascop/README.md

 ### Having said that...

 Maybe you're like the smart reddit user who informed me that Smart Punctuation can be disabled on the iPhone in keyboard settings and you don't have this problem.
 Heck, I won't have this problem in the future from my iPhone now (I hope) but that doesn't fix all the files I have that started out on my phone that have these little annoyances lurking in them.
-So `ascop` has still been useful to me, as shown below,.
+So `ascop` is still useful to repair existing files, or files you may not have created, as demonstrated in the example usage below,.

 ### and that said...